 Journal of Animal Ecology only accepts submissions online and these must be formatted correctly.
 When your manuscript has been prepared in accordance with the following instructions, please access the online submission site at http://mc.manuscriptcentral.com/jae-besjournals.
 Instructions (and a helpline) for the submission web site are accessible from the 'Get Help Now' icon on the ScholarOne Manuscripts submission site.
 There are no pages charges for authors.

 Journal of Animal Ecology publishes original papers on any aspect of animal ecology, from molecular to macroecology.
 We aim to publish papers that are novel, interesting and make a substantial contribution to our broad understanding of animal ecology.
 They should also offer insights into issues of general interests to ecologists.
-Types of paper published: Standard, Review, Forum and In Focus (by invitation).
+See below for the types of paper we publish.

 To achieve our aim of publishing top-quality papers, we have an editorial process consisting of two stages; pre-review and peer review.